• Skip to main content

 Effects | Recommended Picks

-A new reverb added in Reason 14 / Reason Rack 14, the culmination of Reason’s reverb technology.
-Switch among 9 algorithms to cover everything from realistic spaces to experimental textures in one unit.
-In addition to classic Room / Hall / Arena / Cathedral / Plate / Spring, it carries three modes: Spectral, Granular and Echoverb.
-The controls are always kept within reach, designed to become a “usable sound” immediately.
+The new reverb added in Reason 14 / Reason Rack 14 — the culmination of Reason’s reverb technology.
+Switch between nine algorithms to cover everything from realistic spaces to experimental textures in one unit.
+On top of the classic Room/Hall/Arena/Cathedral/Plate/Spring, it adds three modes: Spectral, Granular and Echoverb.
+The controls always stay within reach, and it’s designed to give you a usable sound instantly.

-An effect modulator where you draw your own modulation curves (LFOs) to move the built-in distortion / filter / delay / reverb and levels.
-It has three independent modulation curves, and for each effect you can set per-curve modulation amount, Speed / Phase / Offset.
+An effect modulator where you draw your own modulation curves (LFOs) and use them to drive its built-in distortion, filter, delay, reverb and level.
+It has three independent modulation curves, and you can set per-curve modulation amount, Speed, Phase and Offset for each effect.
 Quick sidechains are easy to create too.
-Add sway to pads, wobble to bass, glitch to samples — a modulation powerhouse that adds motion to sound.
+Add sway to pads, wobble to bass, glitch to samples — a modulation powerhouse for putting motion into your sound.

 Osmium (Distortion Matrix) — Subscription